ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 Also, track the edits so if you have to pull a new model version from engineering, you can reset the interactive sim to how you need.

-If you are making edits on your local machine, be sure to write down what changes you make in the notebook so you can refer back to it later.
+If you are making edits on your local copy, be sure to write down what changes you make in the notebook so you can refer back to it later.
 Also consider using :code:`git stash` and :code:`git stash apply` to save and reapply changes.

 3. Differing environments:

-Engineering generally uses a different environment to you, which means it can use different versions of packages or of Python.
+Engineers create their own environments, and might use different versions of packages or of Python than you are using.
 This can cause confusion if something isn't running as expected.

-Usually we use editable installs which will automatically update environments to what is in the engineering repo and fixes this problem.
-However, it is still good to consider package versions if you are seeing unexpected results.
+If you created your environment a while ago and you think you might have gotten out of sync, you should try re-running the :code:`pip install -e .` command in the engineering repo or re-creating the environment entirely.
+If you're not sure what version of Python to use, ask the engineers what they are using.